dotnet/aspnetcore/specs/HubProtocol.md

 ## Terms

-* Caller - The node that is issuing an `Negotiation`, `Invocation`, `CancelInvocation` messages and receiving `Completion`, `StreamItem` and `StreamCompletion` messages (a node can be both Caller and Callee for different invocations simultaneously)
+* Caller - The node that is issuing an `Negotiation`, `Invocation`, `StreamInvocation`, `CancelInvocation` messages and receiving `Completion` and `StreamItem` messages (a node can be both Caller and Callee for different invocations simultaneously)
-* Callee - The node that is receiving an `Negotiation`, `Invocation`, `CancelInvocation` messages and issuing `Completion`, `StreamItem` and `StreamCompletion` messages (a node can be both Callee and Caller for different invocations simultaneously)
+* Callee - The node that is receiving an `Negotiation`, `Invocation`, `StreamInvocation`, `CancelInvocation` messages and issuing `Completion` and `StreamItem` messages (a node can be both Callee and Caller for different invocations simultaneously)
-* Binder - The component on each node that handles mapping `Invocation` messages to method calls and return values to `Completion`, `StreamItem` and `StreamCompletion` messages
+* Binder - The component on each node that handles mapping `Invocation` and `StreamInvocation` messages to method calls and return values to `Completion` and `StreamItem` messages

 ## Transport Requirements